-Although smaller restaurants may seem a bit stressful to organize at first – a little planning and creativity can make a huge impact on inspiring patrons to enjoy your intimate space.
+Although smaller restaurants may seem a bit stressful to organize at first, this is easy to mitigate.
+With a little planning and creativity, you can make a huge impact on inspiring patrons to enjoy your intimate space.

-With the art of efficiency and design, the following floor plan tips will work wonders in creating a small restaurant with a BIG personality:
+With the art of efficiency and design, the following floor plan tips will work wonders in creating a small restaurant.
+Additionally, one with a BIG personality.

 Generally speaking, the front entrance of a restaurant should be the last area of your design planning.
+When building small restaurants, there are other sections that need more attention than this one.
 As many restaurateurs make the mistake of running out of kitchen space in the design process, leaving this area for last will ensure that your priorities are covered first.

 However, this does not mean that your entrance area is the least important!
 In fact, this is the first point of contact you will have to impress your guests.
-As this area should clearly represent your restaurant’s concept and brand, your front entrance and waiting area should also be able to entice visitors with a memorable welcoming.
+This area should clearly represent your restaurant’s concept and brand.
+So, your front entrance and waiting area should also be able to entice visitors with a memorable welcoming.

 THE DINING AREA: